 A Major Power in Sport

-The 12th edition of The World Games will take place from 7 to 17 August 2025.
+The 12th edition of The World Games will take place on 07-17 August 2025.
 The host city will be the megacity Chengdu in the People's Republic of China.
 The guidelines of the IWGA strategy paper ‘Growth Beyond Excellence’, adopted in November 2020, will be applied for the first time at TWG 2025.
 For the third time in the history of The World Games since 1981, the multi-sport event is a guest in Asia.

 The postponement of the eleventh edition of The World Games in Birmingham, Alabama, by one year to 07-17 July 2022, will not affect the preparation and staging of the Games in Chengdu, a city of 20 million people in the south-west of China.
 Chengdu is the capital of Sichuan province and is also well known as the ‘home’ of the panda bear.